Submitty/Submitty/more_autograding_examples/bulk_upload_pdfs/submissions/readme.md

 ### 04_numeric_ids.txt

-04_numeric_ids.txt are a list of fake numeric_ids that are used in setting up sample users, the associated user id is listed next to the numeric id but not all are being used currently

-These fake numeric ids are being used in the Submitty bulk upload OCR scanner.
+04_numeric_ids.txt is a list of fake numeric_ids that are shown in 04_numeric_id_scan.pdf and is used to test the bulk upload OCR scanner feature.
+Some of the ids in this txt file are associated with the user_id of one of the fake generated test users.
+When adding a new fake user yml, please use one of the ids in this file for their numeric_id, and put the user_id next to the numeric_id in the txt file.